flavienbwk/howto/README.md

 The easiest way of creating your scenario is to get inspired by [examples](./examples).

-Most of prompts are working through the [PyInquirer library](https://github.com/CITGuru/PyInquirer).
+Most of prompts are based on the [PyInquirer library](https://github.com/CITGuru/PyInquirer).
 Howto adds the JSON-config feature and several [addons](./cli/howto/addons.py) such as _markdown_ support.